-A conservator is a person appointed to manage the financial affairs of an incapacitated adult.
+As stated above a conservator is a person appointed by a judge to manage the financial affairs of an incapacitated adult.
 A person may be declared incapacitated if they are found to be impaired by reason of mental illness, mental deficiency, physical illness or disability, physical or mental infirmities accompanying advanced age, chronic drug use or intoxication, or other evidence that the person lacks sufficient understanding or capacity to make or communicate responsible decisions.

 The conservator is responsible for, among other things, the payment of bills, taxes and expenses; making investment decisions; the sale, purchase, or rental of property; the voting of stock; and the execution of contracts and agreements.